Fl0W97/ci-p3-stock-analyst/README.md

 # Stock analyst

-Welcome to my third project, 'stock analyst', it is a script which supports people to analize their stock portfolio by using an Google Spreedsheet API.
+Welcome to my third project, 'stock analyst', it is a script which supports people to analize their stock portfolio by using an Google Spreedsheet to store stock information and an API to receive updated stock information.

 <img src="images_README/AmIresponsive.PNG" alt="image shows responisveness by presenting preview on different devices">